iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 + each transaction has a `index` and a `last_index`. `index` goes from `0` to `last_index`.
 A bundle can then simply be represented by a data structure that contiguously keeps the order like `Vec`;
-+ each transaction is chained to the next one through its `trunk` hash, which means one can consider using a datastructure like `HashMap`.
++ each transaction is chained to the next one through its `trunk` hash, which means one can consider using a data-structure like `HashMap`.

 This RFC opts for using the simplest implementation in terms of `Vec`, but hides the implementation details behind a newtype.
-This way, the underlying datastructures can be changed in the future without breaking dependent code.
+This way, the underlying data-structures can be changed in the future without breaking dependent code.

 ```rust
 pub struct Transactions(Vec<Transaction>)